 Gumbo is one of the oldest beloved Creole and Cajun cuisines in Louisiana, Gumbo is as much of a cultural symbol of as the bayou or jazz music heard playing in the French Quarters of New Orléans.
 There are many variations of family recipes for Gumbo across the state of Louisiana; my Red Creole Crawfish Gumbo is one of my favorite Gumbos; made with Andouille sausage, Louisiana crawfish, onions, green bell peppers, celery, garlic, fresh okra, and seasoned perfectly with Creole spices.

-Gumbo has been a staple in the Louisiana kitchens of Creole and Cajuns years before published recipes of the dish existed, there are many stories surrounding its origins.
-No one is even certain whether the dish is Cajun or Creole in origin.
+Gumbo has been a staple in the Louisiana kitchens of Creole and Cajuns years before published recipes of the dish existed, many stories are surrounding its origins.
+No one is even certain whether the dish is Cajun or Creole in background.

 3 Common Questions: